 We offer both fixed fees and an hourly rate charging rate, whereby you will be charged for each hour of work undertaken.

 Range of Costs With Fixed Fee For Additional Work

-Our fees legal fees will range between £XXX to £XXX plus VAT and disbursements.
 The fees will vary and are dependent upon individual circumstances.
+The below are estimates only.